ciroque/the-dagwood/README.md

 # The DAGwood

-**The DAGwood** – A high-performance, pluggable workflow orchestration engine that executes Directed Acyclic Graphs (DAGs) of processors.
-Features multiple execution strategies (reactive, level-by-level, work queue), WASM sandboxing, and a unified processor abstraction.
+**The DAGwood** – A reference implementation for exploring DAG execution strategies and WebAssembly integration in workflow orchestration systems.
+This project demonstrates multiple execution approaches (reactive, level-by-level, work queue) and showcases secure WASM module/component integration with both classic core modules and modern Component Model components.

+## 🎯 Purpose

+This is a **learning and reference project** designed to:
+- Explore and compare different DAG execution strategies
+- Demonstrate WebAssembly integration patterns (classic modules and Component Model)
+- Provide practical examples of workflow orchestration architecture
+- Serve as a foundation for understanding trade-offs between execution approaches

+**Note**: This is not production-ready software.
+It's an educational implementation for studying DAG execution and WASM integration patterns.

 ## ✨ Features

-* **🚀 Multiple Execution Strategies**: Choose between reactive (fastest), level-by-level, or work queue execution
+* **🚀 Multiple Execution Strategies**: Compare reactive, level-by-level, and work queue execution approaches
-* **🔒 WASM Sandboxing**: Run processors in secure, isolated WASM environments
-* **⚡ High Performance**: Reactive executor achieves ~300x faster execution than traditional work queues
+* **🔒 WASM Integration**: Support for both classic WASM modules (C-style) and modern Component Model components
 * **🔧 Config-Driven**: Define entire workflows declaratively via YAML configuration
 * **🎯 Unified Abstraction**: One consistent processor trait across all backends
-* **📊 Rich Metadata**: Comprehensive execution metadata and performance metrics
+* **📊 Rich Metadata**: Comprehensive execution metadata for analysis and debugging

 ## 🚀 Quick Start